veewoo/github-users-search-console/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-## What I have done

-- Search Page (/)
-  + Search users based on username and view a list of user cards with pagination.
-  + Show a user list.
-- User Detail Page (/users/:username)
-- Support dark mode.
-- Written in TypeScript.
-- All pages are server-side rendered.
-- Pay attention to user experience (UX) when fetching data from API, navigating between pages & loading large contents.